Pyrofoux/SUPER-IS-HOT/LEVEL DESIGN.md

 Shoot one bullet to activate time moving, but when it stops you die.
 You have to make the trajectory very long before impact.

-Use this time to kill the right enemy, and write "Shoot is You" making the shoot never stopping
+Use this time to kill the right enemy by throwing your gun, and write "Shoot is You" making the shoot never stopping ==> Shoot is You doesn't replace killing a bullet

 Mech: Create the window, Teleport Gun